(This post comes from my experience of adding

 ‘Should I follow what you did?’

-You shouldn’t… not at this scale – 37 words every three days – at least.
+Not at this scale – 37 words every three days.

 Accumulating such large volume of vocabulary at a high quality – and that’s more important – wasn’t breeze for me, but, to be honest, was easy.
 But still you’re highly unlikely to pull this off at this scale.